Probing inelastic sub-GeV dark matter at the DUNE near detector: Results

 \section{Results}

 Our main results are shown in the panels of Fig.~\ref{fig:DEscan2}.
 The dimensionless $y$ parameter defined as $\alpha_{X} \epsilon^2\left(\frac{m_{\chi_1}}{m_{A'}}\right)^4$ characterizes the cross-section of DM interaction with fermions mediated by a dark photon, which affects both relic abundance and fixed-target experiment sensitivity.
 For this reason, we present our results in the $y-m_1$ plane.
-We focus on 3 benchmark scenarios: $\alpha_{X}=0.1, R=3$, $\alpha_{X}=0.1, R=10$, $\alpha_{X}=0.5, R=10$, while keeping $\sin \theta=5\times10^{-4}$, and $\Delta=0.1 m_1$.
-We also show the current restrictions following Ref.~\cite{NA64:2021acr,Mongillo:2023hbs} from experiments such BABAR and E137~\cite{Izaguirre:2017bqb, Mohlabeng:2019vrz}, NuCal and CHARM~\cite{Tsai:2019buq}, and NA64 and BABAR~\cite{Mongillo:2023hbs} as shaded gray regions.
-All data points shown reproduce the observed relic abundance~\cite{Planck:2018vyg}, and we identify three regions: blue points are those where the DM abundance is set by the annihilation to SM fermions mediated by a dark photon, which is the pure inelastic regime.
-Green points represent the forbidden DM region, while red points represent the $p$-wave suppressed DM annihilation into dark Higgses.
+We focus on 3 benchmark scenarios: $\alpha_{X}=0.1, R=3$, $\alpha_{X}=0.1, R=10$, $\alpha_{X}=0.5, R=10$, while keeping $\sin \theta=5\times10^{-5}$, and $\Delta=0.1 m_1$.
+We also show the current restrictions following Ref.~\cite{NA64:2021acr,Mongillo:2023hbs} from experiments such BABAR and E137~\cite{Izaguirre:2017bqb, Mohlabeng:2019vrz}, NuCaI and CHARM~\cite{Tsai:2019buq}, and NA64 and BABAR~\cite{Mongillo:2023hbs} as shaded gray regions.
+We also note that the MiniBooNE beam-dump search provides an important existing constraint on light dark matter produced in proton beam dumps, especially with the inclusion of timing information ~\cite{MiniBooNE:2017nqe,MiniBooNEDM:2018cxm}.
+As such, it could, in principle, provide additional restrictions.
+Nevertheless, the published MiniBooNE results were obtained for complex scalar elastic DM, and therefore they cannot be directly placed on our parameter space without a dedicated recast.

+All data points shown in Fig.~\ref{fig:DEscan2}. reproduce the observed relic abundance~\cite{Planck:2018vyg}.
+To facilitate the discussion, we classify the viable points according to the dominant process responsible for setting the relic abundance.
+Green points correspond to the forbidden-annihilation regime, where the process $\chi_1\chi_1\rightarrow h'h'$ proceeds through the thermal tail because the final state is slightly heavier than the initial one ($m_{h'}\gtrsim m_1$).
+Blue points correspond to the kinematically open but $p$-wave--suppressed regime, in which the same annihilation channel remains dominant but is suppressed by the DM velocity at freeze-out.
+Finally, red points correspond to the standard inelastic coannihilation regime, where the relic abundance is determined primarily by the process $\chi_1\chi_2\rightarrow\bar{f}f$ mediated by the dark photon.
 The $p$-wave–suppressed region appears only in the top-right panel, since in the other cases it lies beyond the upper limit of the mass range shown.

 For the case of $\alpha_{X}=0.1$ and $R=3$ (top left panel), the most widely studied benchmark, we find that DUNE's ND-LAr operating on-axis (solid black curve) has no sensitivity to regions of parameter space consistent with the observed DM relic abundance.
 However, if a dedicated beam-dump run (dashed black curve) is realized, DUNE could begin to probe points that achieve the observed relic abundance for $m_{1}\sim10$ MeV and $m_{1}\sim50$ MeV, although only at large enough values of $\epsilon$.